 Your dog should be on a suitable nutritional diet based on his or her breed and age, and you should pay close attention to whether your dog has any issues with digestion, because not all dogs can digest all foods properly.
-It's also important to make sure you're cleaning your dog's teeth on a daily basis.
+To support their digestive health, consider incorporating a high-quality dog probiotic formula.

 We recommend consulting with your vet to get their opinion on the best food for your dog, but the key take away is, with high-quality food, your dog will feel good and look great.

 Believe it or not, stress and poor mental or physical health can be another cause of a dull coat.
 It is vital that your dog gets enough exercise each day.
 Exercise not only helps to combat brittle coat problems, it also helps to fight:

 As well as this, taking time to exercise can help to improve the bond between you and your dog.
 Daily dog walks offer lots of benefits - they're fantastic for improving circulation, which helps the blood carry nutrients to the skin and improves the quality of your dog's coat.